How Do You Rise After Failing? Rising Strong Summary

 The rumble is the hard process of examining the stories we create in our minds when we feel hurt and replacing them with truth and compassion.

-6. Why does Brown emphasize vulnerability in the book?
+Why does Brown emphasize vulnerability in the book?

 Because vulnerability is the foundation of courage and resilience.
 Without it, we can’t truly connect or recover from setbacks.

-7. Is this book only about personal struggles?
+Is Rising Strong only about personal struggles?

 No. Brown also applies the lessons to leadership, organizations, and creativity, showing that embracing failure fuels innovation.

-8. What role does curiosity play in rising strong?
+What role does curiosity play in rising strong?

 Curiosity helps us challenge false assumptions and uncover healthier perspectives when we feel hurt or rejected.

-9. How does Rising Strong connect to Brown’s other books?
+How does Rising Strong connect to Brown’s other books?

 It builds on ideas from The Gifts of Imperfection and Daring Greatly, focusing specifically on what happens after we fall and how we rise again.